 Mixture of nylon and cotton.

-Although nylon and silk stockings were scarce, American women were not badly off as they still had access to rayon or cotton stockings.
+Although nylon and silk stockings were scarce, American women were not badly off as they still had access to good supplies of rayon and cotton stockings.

 Across the Atlantic, where supplies were more limited and clothing rationing more extreme, the stocking situation was much worse.
-Women in England were issued with 60 clothes coupons per year and stockings took two of those plus cash.
+Women in England were issued with 60 clothes coupons per year and a pair of stockings took two of those plus cash.

 As silk and nylon stockings vanished from the shelves, women looked to alternatives.
 Depending on the occasion, what was available, their degree of patriotism, and their economic situation, they substituted with stockings made from other fibres, wore socks, covered their legs with trousers, went bare-legged or used leg make-up – also known as cosmetic stockings, liquid stockings, bottled stockings and phantom hose.

-Some cosmetic companies had been making leg make-up weel before the war to give legs the appearance of a tan, e.g., Dorothy Gray’s Finishing Lotion (1929), Peggy Sage’s Sham-Tan (1933), and Elizabeth Arden’s Velva Beauty Film (1933).
-Mostly these were variations on liquid or cream powders used to even out skin tones on arms, legs and other exposed parts of the body.
+Some cosmetic companies had been making leg make-up well before the war to give legs the appearance of a tan, e.g., Dorothy Gray’s Finishing Lotion (1929), Peggy Sage’s Sham-Tan (1933), and Elizabeth Arden’s Velva Beauty Film (1933).
+Most were variations of the liquid or cream powders used to even out skin tones on arms, legs and other exposed parts of the body.

 See also: Liquid Face Powders

-There were also products that were made specifically as a stocking substitute, such as Doraldina Leg Make-up released by the Doraldina Company in 1927.
+Some products were made specifically as a stocking substitute, such as Doraldina Leg Make-up released by the Doraldina Company in 1927.
 The description below is of an unnamed ‘hosiery cream’ sold in London in 1929.

 Canned hosiery is the latest solution to the bare-leg problem which is now exciting fashionable London.
 A leading store in the British metropolis is now selling in its toilet goods section a thick, smooth cream which, when spread evenly and generously all over the leg, from ankle to well above the knee, has all the appearance of beautiful silk stockings.
 It does not crack, it does not irritate the skin (in fact, it prevents sunburn), and it does not rub off until removed with the aid of warm water and soap.